lingareddypranav/lingareddypranav/README.md

 - Self-taught full-stack developer for 2 years
 - Helping the USC Rocket Propulsion Lab launch Aftershock II, set to break amateur rocketry records for altitude! 🚀
 - Teaching high schoolers how to ace AP Computer Science 🧑‍🏫
-- Learning the intracicies of data wrangling and modeling in Advanced Business Statistics
+- Learning the intricacies of data wrangling and modeling using R and Python